-General expenses for the administration of the System are budgeted and approved as part of the annual budget process and are paid from the assets of the System.
-Expenses for professional services, including outside legal counsel, auditor, investment managers, investment advisor, and actuarial services are paid directly by the System.
+General expenses for the administration of the System are budgeted and approved as part of the annual budgeting process and are paid from the assets of the System.
+Expenses for professional services, including outside legal counsel, auditors, investment managers, investment advisor, and actuarial services are paid directly by the System.
 In addition, the System's Board reviews and approves proposals for one-time, special projects as they arise.

-Total general and administrative expenses for the System during fiscal years 2020, 2019 and 2018, amounted to \$3,639,008, \$3,750,583, and \$4,457,620, respectively.
+Total general and administrative expenses for the System during fiscal years 2021, 2020 and 2019 amounted to \$3,364,059, \$3,639,008 and \$3,750,583, respectively.
+The decrease in administrative expenses from fiscal years 2021 to 2020 were mainly due to a decrease in sick leave and vacation leave expenses.
 The decrease in administrative expenses from fiscal years 2020 to 2019 were mainly due to a decrease in payroll expenses.
-The decrease in administrative expenses from fiscal years 2019 to 2018 were mainly due to a decrease in professional services contracted, payroll expenses, ordinary and sick leave and medical plan contributions.